Chapter Five: Board Policies

 Accordingly, the board shall:

-• Deliberate in many voices, but govern in one.
+• Deliberate in many voices but govern in one.

 • Be responsible for excellence in governance and policy initiative.

 • Direct, control, and inspire the college through careful establishment of broad written policies reflecting the board’s values and perspectives.
-The board’s major policy focus will be on the intended long-term impacts outside the college, not on the administrative or programmatic means for attaining those effects.
+The board’s major policy focus will be on the intended long-term impacts of the college, not on the administrative or programmatic means for attaining those effects.

 • Enforce upon itself whatever discipline is needed to govern with excellence.
 Discipline will apply to matters such as attendance, preparation for meetings, policy making principles, respect of roles, and ensuring the continuity of governance capability.